-Note: The header file cfiCommon.i contains the macros CFI_NAME_BLOCK, CFI_COMMON_ARM, and CFI_COMMON_Thumb, which declare a typical names block and two typical common blocks.
-These macros declare several resources, both concrete and virtual.
-Call frame information
+Note: The header file Common.i contains the macros CFI_NAMES_BLOCK, CFI_COMMON_ARM, and CFI_COMMON_Thumb, which declare a typical names block and a typical common block.
+These two macros declare several resources, both concrete and virtual.

 Using C

 This chapter gives an overview of the compiler's support for the C language.
 The chapter also gives a brief overview of the IAR C language extensions.